-Loving the busy city scene that comes with living in The Hague but looking for a wander in the great outdoors?
+Loving the busy city that is The Hague, but still craving a wander in the great outdoors every now and then?
 Well, you’re in luck!
-There is a wide range of hiking routes and nature spots right on your doorstep.
+There is a wide range of hiking routes and nature spots right at your doorstep. 🌿

-We’ve got the ultimate guide for nature lovers, whether you are wanting a hike through the forest, or a ramble through The Hague’s beautiful gardens.
-Whether you have just moved to the city, or are a local looking to spice up your daily walks, you’ve come to the right place!
+We’ve got the ultimate guide for nature lovers, whether you’re looking to do a hike through the forest, or a ramble through The Hague’s beautiful gardens — you’ve come to the right place!

 🚲 How to get there: 20-minute cycle from the centre of The Hague.